coordinature/coordinature.github.io/development/applications/familysigns/questions.md

 - I feel confident talking about myself.
 - It happens often that I am receiving a text message and I have no idea what they are talking about.

-## start evaluation - for initiator
+### start evaluation - for initiator
 *with the goal of knowing how the study is going, and the use of how the tool is working.
 If there is any need for change or iterations that can be made now, to improve the study.*
-- How did you experience the onboarding of your family members? ///
-- How did you participated in the first assignment with your family members? ///
 - Did all of the family members create their first gesture?
-- How do you envision yourself using gestures in the future?
+- Can you see a moment in the future where you are using gestures?
+- Describe a moment in the future where you are using gestures.
-- Which family members might benefit the most from creating gestures as a form of communication?
+- Which family members will benefit the most from creating gestures?
 Why?
-- How do you think making gestures can of benefit to your family communication?
+- How can you family benefit from making gestures?

+### Make a video appointment - initiator
+- Do you experience that your family members use a form of hand gestures, while they talk?
+- Do all family members express themselves evenly with hand gestures, while talking?
+- What do you notice, when they talk with their hands?
+- Do you notice a difference in handgestures from emotional differences?
+For example more or less body movement when angry?

 -- scaffolding

 ## looping questions - see looping question file
 for example:
 - when was the last time you felt angry?
+Are you ready to start the excercise?
+Select a subject
+Write a story about the subject
+Select a tag that describes your story
+Write a sentence made up of your tags.
+Try to make as many combinations as possible.
+Make a gesture for one or more of the tags or sentences.

 ## mid evaluation - for initiator
 *with the goal of knowing how the study is going, and the use of how the tool is working.
 If there is any need for change or iterations that can be made now, to improve the study.*